ltnlutendo/TopScorers/README.md

 7. **Display**: The `display_person_info` function is responsible for displaying each top scorer's name.
 Additionally, the script displays the top scorer's score after listing their names.

 8. **Main Function**: The `main` function orchestrates the execution of the script.
-It reads the input, processes the data, identifies the top scorers, sorts and displays their information, and terminates the script gracefully.
+It reads the input, processes the data, identifies the top scorers, sorts and displays their information, and terminates the script.

-9. **Versioning**: The script includes a version number (Version: 2) and an author's name and date to provide context for maintenance and collaboration.

 ## How to Use